How to become a broadcast engineer

 Volunteering

-- student film and TV productions
+- student film and TV production

 - community or hospital radio

-- a placement with a broadcaster
+- work placement with a broadcaster

 Other Routes